 - 4 tablespoons unsalted butter

 - 1 – 2 garlic cloves, minced

-To make the spice mix, in a small bowl combine the ground cumin, garlic powder, chili powder, cayenne pepper, salt, pepper and ground clove.
+- In a small bowl combine the ground cumin, garlic powder, chili powder, cayenne pepper, salt, pepper and ground clove.
 Set aside.

-Preheat the oven to 400 degrees Fahrenheit.
+- Preheat the oven to 400 degrees Fahrenheit. and line a baking sheet with aluminum foil.

-Line a baking sheet with aluminum foil.
-Add the bell peppers and onions and drizzle with 2 tablespoons of olive oil and 1 tablespoon of the spice mix.
-Toss until evenly coated then spread evenly on the baking sheet.
+- Place the bell peppers and onions on the baking sheet and drizzle with 2 tablespoons of olive oil and 1 tablespoon of the spice mix.
+Toss until evenly coated and spread evenly on the baking sheet.
 Roast for 15 to 20 minutes.
 In the meantime, mix the cilantro lime butter ingredients (instructions below).

-Return the sheet pan to the oven and bake for another 6 to 8 minutes or until the shrimp is cook through.
+- Return the sheet pan to the oven and bake for another 6 to 8 minutes or until the shrimp is cook through.

-Melt the butter in a small bowl.
+- Melt the butter in a small bowl.
 Add the cilantro, lime juice and minced garlic.
 Mix to combine